-Maori artisan jewelry: a soulful unique handcrafted jewelry
+Maori artisan jewelry: unique handcrafted jewelry of the Pacific

 When you hear or read about Maori culture it is almost always about the intricate designs of the Maori tattoos and the martial grace of the Maori Haka dance.
 But there is a unique product of the Maori culture and tradition that is often passed under silence: the fascinating wood, jade and bone carvings handicraft.
 Among the world's jewelry Maori designs is one that is the most in harmony with its crafters tradition and beliefs.
 This article will explore this extraordinary culture, its origin and specificity and discover with you the hidden marvels that are Maori handcrafted jewelry.